dladowitz/concepts/README.md

 ## Singleton

-Singletons are used when you need to limit a class to only intantiating one instance of itself that can be used throughout an application.
+Singletons are used when you need to limit a class to only instantiating one instance of itself that can be used throughout an application.

 Typical usages are for logging, connecting to a database, or working with a third party system.